penguinflys/digital_earth_edu/readme.md

 # Digital Earth based on WMS Service developed on OpenGL

+Now is self-made WMS not availuable, just a local version.

 This is a Project to demostrate a Visualization of Digital Earth, with Request on Earth Visualization Image from Internet Server via WMS Service.

 The Code is heavily based on my Bachelor Thesis at CUMT.